fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 and connection ends.
 To define the timer, we must first define those values.

-There is no ready-made Observable that counts opened and closed connections.
+There is no ready-made Observable that counts opened and closed websocket connections.
 Those numbers are themselves functions of the connection and close events.
 RxJs provides a [`fromEvent`](https://rxjs-dev.firebaseapp.com/api/index/fromEvent) constructor that creates an event stream.